Copenhagen Mayor Frank Jensen quits amid sexual harassment allegations | DW | 19.10.2020

 The mayor of Copenhagen, Frank Jensen, announced Monday that he was resigning effective immediately following allegations of sexual harassment.

-"I would like to apologize to the women I have offended," Jensen told a news conference.
+"I would like to apologize to the women I have offended," Jensen told a news conference in the Danish capital.

 The 59-year-old said he was also stepping down from his role as deputy leader of Denmark's governing Social Democrat Party.
 The party leader is Prime Minister Mette Frederiksen.